sarl/sarl/sarl-officialdoc/src/main/documentation/gettingstarted/RunSARLAgentCLI.md

 The option [:cpcli:] specifies the Jar file that contains the compiled classes.
 The given [:jarfile:] file is a Jar file that must contain the Janus platform, the SARL libraries, and the application classes.
+The creation of this [:jarfile:] file is explained in this [tutorial](../tutorials/CreateRunnableJar.md).
 The last argument is the fully qualified name of the booting class of Janus: [:fullbootclass:]

 > **_Very Important Note:_** With this method, you must add the SRE, e.g., Janus, on the classpath (or in the dependencies) of your project.